lostchocolatelab/PedalBrainz/README.md

 The Pedal Brainz | Left Brain hardware platform includes three potentiometers that are used to control properties of the flashing patterns across Pins A0, A1, A2.

+The main software can be found in the /LeftBrain/ directory: "PedalBrainz_LeftBrain_Software"

+Additional Software Modez, Teamplates, and Examples are also available.

 Documentation for updating the software can be found here: https://github.com/lostchocolatelab/PedalBrainz/blob/main/PedalBrainz_LeftBrain_Update_Instructions_Windows.pdf https://github.com/lostchocolatelab/PedalBrainz/blob/main/PedalBrainz_LeftBrain_Update_Instructions_Mac.pdf